Adaptive In-conversation Team Building for Language Model Agents: Introduction

 Inspired by how humans assemble teams for a complex task, we introduce a new multi-agent team-building paradigm: \emph{adaptive build}.
 This paradigm facilitates the flexible assembly of agents with specific skills and knowledge as demands evolve in the process of task-solving.
 To realize this paradigm, we propose a new adaptive builder agent, \Ours, to build, manage, and maintain agent teams for each problem-solving step in the conversation. \Ours has two core components: (1) adaptive multi-agent team building and (2) nested group conversation and reflection. \Ours will communicate with a User Proxy, who can provide the general task instructions at the beginning.
 When assigned a task, \Ours begins by formulating a strategic plan.
 This plan involves a cyclical process that continues until the task is successfully completed.
 In the first phase of the cycle, \Ours identifies a specific subtask, outlines the necessary roles, and assembles a team of agents equipped with the appropriate tools.
 In the subsequent phase, this team engages in a dialogue with a versatile tool to address the subtask.
 Upon completion, a reflector LLM reviews the process and provides \Ours with a detailed reflection report.
 Based on this feedback, \Ours either adjusts the team composition or the subtask instructions and repeats the cycle or concludes the task and presents the final outcomes.

-We evaluate state-of-the-art multi-agent approaches for complex task solving and our adaptive build approach with \Ours on six real-world scenarios, including many mathematics problem-solving~\cite{math}, data analysis~\cite{dabench}, programming~\cite{humaneval}, scientific problem-solving~\cite{scibench} (Physics and Chemistry), and world-information retrieval~\cite{gaia}.
-Our experimental results demonstrated the outstanding ability of \Ours in various scenarios without heavy prompt engineering for each scenario but only the basic instructions (e.g., \textit{Please solve the following math problems}, which does not contain detailed expertise instructions on math, like how to solve algebra problems). \Ours achieves distinguishing results compared to other single and multi-agent methods and frameworks when using the same prompt for each task, with an average of 21.94\% improvement on average accuracy.
+We evaluate state-of-the-art multi-agent approaches for complex task solving and our adaptive build approach with \Ours on six real-world scenarios, including many mathematics problem-solving~\citep{math}, data analysis~\citep{dabench}, programming~\citep{humaneval}, scientific problem-solving~\citep{scibench} (Physics and Chemistry), and information retrieval~\citep{gaia}.
+Our experimental results demonstrated the outstanding ability of \Ours in various scenarios without prompt engineering. \Ours achieves distinguishing results compared to other single and multi-agent methods and frameworks when using the same prompt for each task, with an average of 21.94\% improvement on average accuracy.
 Ablation studies on static and adaptive building paradigms show that the adaptive team outperforms the static team in four of five scenarios (and matches in one scenario), exhibiting the superiority of the adaptive build paradigm across different scenarios.
 We also demonstrated that handcraft agents and handcraft tools contribute equally to the final results.
-We further explore incorporating open-weight models as nested group participants' backbone LLM, in which the \texttt{LLaMA-3-70B} outperforms blackbox models like \texttt{gpt-3.5-turbo} and \texttt{claude-3-sonnet}, allowing us to think further about how to reduce the cost in practical applications.
+We further explore the influence of different backbone LLM for both \Ours and nested group chat members or only for nested group chat members.
+We observe that: (1) \Ours with a strong backbone can improve the quality of nested group chat in which the members equipped with weak backbone, and (2) a small model with distinguishable instruction following ability can achieve outstanding performance with low cost.